Synapxe-DNA/technical-docs/docs/projects/genai/conversational-assistant/webapp/backend/schema/chat/text_chat_response_with_chunk.md

 # @label(type) TextChatResponseWithChunk

-TextChatResponseWithChunk datatype contains parameters that will be returned to the frontend.
+TextChatResponseWithChunk pydantic model contains parameters that will be returned to the frontend.

 Used for `/chat` endpoint.